-Jeramiah Dickey was named Baylor University's Associate Vice President for Athletics Operations on Feb.
+Jeramiah Dickey was named Baylor University's Associate Vice President for Intercollegiate Athletics on Feb.
 13, 2017.

 Dickey joined the Houston staff in May 2010 as Associate Athletics Director for Development and was promoted to Senior Associate Athletics Director for External Relations four years later before being named the Cougars' Deputy Athletics Director on May 22, 2015.
 Working with current Houston Director of Athletics Hunter Yurachek to oversee the day-to-day operation of the Cougars' highly-successful program, Dickey also served as the department's liaison to University Advancement, the University of Houston Alumni Association and IMG, the multimedia rights partner for Houston Athletics.
 He was also the sport administrator for the nationally-ranked Houston football program.